6 real-life vigilante stories

 Two of his neighbors, Gary Sellers and Robert Bell, decided they didn’t want a pedophile in their town, and hatched a plan to frighten him away by setting the man’s home on fire.
 Chandler’s wife, Peggy, died in the blaze.

 Bell pleaded guilty to second-degree murder and aggravated assault and was sentenced to 25 years in prison.
-Sellers entered guilty pleas for the facilitation of second-degree murder and facilitation of arson.
+Sellers entered guilty pleas for the facilitation of second-degree murder and arson.
 He received two concurrent twelve-year sentences.

 Recommended article

-Portraits of six real-life vigilantes
+Portraits of 6 real-life vigilantes

 In an ideal world, justice would prevail for every transgression.
 However, reality often falls short, and people resort to force and violence to exact revenge against those they perceive as wrongdoers.